|

 President Mark Hamilton started the awards to recognize staff who have

 provided outstanding service to students from anywhere in the 绿奴天花板 system.
+The first four winners were Colleen Abrams, manager of student

 information systems in the statewide system office in Fairbanks; Susan